faranalytics/socketnaut/examples/tls_proxy_and_http_redirect/README.md

 # *A TLS Proxy and an HTTP Redirect.*

-In this example you will create an HTTP Service that redirects to a Service that consists of a TLS proxy that manages a pool of HTTP servers.
+In this advanced example you will create an HTTP Service that redirects to a Service that consists of a TLS proxy that manages a pool of HTTP servers.

 The proxy is a TLS server.